Salary vs Cost of Living Across Cities

-5/ Overall, the data suggests that remote work is not just about flexibility.
-It is a financial strategy.
 Choosing the right city can significantly improve savings potential and lifestyle.
-As more companies adopt remote or hybrid models, this salary versus cost dynamic will likely play a bigger role in how people make career and location decisions.
+As remote and hybrid work continue to expand, the balance between salary and cost of living will play a larger role in career and location decisions.

 Dataset